Recipient(s) will receive an email with a link to 'Amantadine' and will have access to the topic for 7 days.

 Tablet, Oral, as hydrochloride:

-Amisulpride: Anti-Parkinson Agents (Dopamine Agonist) may diminish the therapeutic effect of Amisulpride.
-Amisulpride may diminish the therapeutic effect of Anti-Parkinson Agents (Dopamine Agonist).
+Amisulpride (Oral): Anti-Parkinson Agents (Dopamine Agonist) may diminish the therapeutic effect of Amisulpride (Oral).
+Amisulpride (Oral) may diminish the therapeutic effect of Anti-Parkinson Agents (Dopamine Agonist).
 Avoid combination

 Antipsychotic Agents (First Generation [Typical]): Anti-Parkinson Agents (Dopamine Agonist) may diminish the therapeutic effect of Antipsychotic Agents (First Generation [Typical]).
 Antipsychotic Agents (First Generation [Typical]) may diminish the therapeutic effect of Anti-Parkinson Agents (Dopamine Agonist).
-Management: Avoid concomitant therapy if possible and monitor for decreased effects of both agents when these combinations cannot be avoided.
-Atypical antipsychotics such as clozapine and quetiapine may be less likely to reduce the effects of anti-Parkinson agents.
+Management: Avoid concomitant therapy if possible.
+If antipsychotic use is necessary, consider using atypical antipsychotics such as clozapine, quetiapine, or ziprasidone at lower initial doses, or a non-dopamine antagonist (eg, pimavanserin).
 Consider therapy modification

 BuPROPion: Anti-Parkinson Agents (Dopamine Agonist) may enhance the adverse/toxic effect of BuPROPion.
 Monitor therapy

-BuPROPion: May increase the serum concentration of OCT2 Substrates.
+Carbonic Anhydrase Inhibitors: May increase the serum concentration of Amantadine.
 Monitor therapy

 Glycopyrrolate (Systemic): Amantadine may enhance the anticholinergic effect of Glycopyrrolate (Systemic).
 Monitor therapy